 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-whether the financial product attains the environmental or social characteristics that they promote.
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?